iciclejj/scran/README.md

 or to `/tmp/scran-capture/scran-<timestamp>.<file-extension>` by default.
 Saved images and videos are also sent to the clipboard.

-NOTE: Video capture uses CPU encoding at the moment.
-GPU/hardware-acceleration coming soon.
+NOTE: The video capture pipeline is fully CPU-based at the moment.
+GPU/hardware-acceleration is planned for after the CPU pipeline is is more optimized (primarily improving performance for rotated displays).

 See also `scran -h`.